mohamdelbehairy/ecommerc_clothing_shop/README.md

 #### Cloth Shop is an e-commerce app that offers a wide range of clothing products, providing a convenient shopping experience for fashion-conscious customers.
 With an easy-to-use interface, users can browse categories, view product details, check sizes, and make secure purchases.
 The app features trendy styles and brands to cater to diverse fashion needs.

-### Here are the features you'll find in the Sophiee
+### Here are the features you'll find in the Cloth

 ### 1) using firebase
 - Authentication options include Email, Twitter, Google and Github.